 Bar Plans

-The rustic bar uses old western red cedar fence boards aged in the hot Texas sun for a perfect long lasting rustic finish.
+The rustic bar uses old western red cedar fence boards aged in the hot Texas sun for a perfect, long-lasting rustic finish.
 Given the nature of the wood, it can be left outside in the sun and rain; the continued weathering only adds to its character.

 Bar Plans

 I built my rustic bar for an outdoor party I was hosting in the country and needed a bar for a place to put ice chests and serve drinks.
-It also proved to be a natural place for folks to gather and visit while sipping on a cold brew.
+It also proved to be a natural place for folks to gather and visit while sipping a cold brew.

 What next?